LeoDoesCode17/Creator-Blog/README.md

 ## About Creator Blog

-Creator Blog is a project-based learning that i build during my 6th semester in my college.
-This project purpose is to deeper my knowledge about Laravel Development.
-For the UIs, i'm using Alpine.JS and components from Tailwind UI.
+Creator Blog is a project-based learning initiative that I built during my 6th semester in college.
+The goal of this project is to deepen my knowledge of Laravel development.
+For the UI, I'm using Alpine.js and components from Tailwind UI.

 ## How You Use This In Your Local Machine